 Why Do I Need a Walkover Survey?

-A desk study alone may not be able to identify contamination sources that aren't visible on maps and in photos so these may go unnoticed.
-For example, very rural sites are unlikely to be very detailed on a map and there may not be a lot of information available for the site in online databases.
-Therefore, a walkover survey is necessary to identify site specific contamination risks.
+A desk study alone may not be able to identify contamination sources that aren't visible on maps and in photos, so these may go unnoticed.
+For example, rural sites are unlikely to be very detailed on a map and there may not be a lot of information available for the site in online databases, therefore, a walkover survey is necessary to identify site specific contamination risks.

-Walkover surveys are often an essential part of a contaminated land investigation for a planning application.
-Contaminated land planning conditions on a decision notice are often shown as a phased process with the first stage being a Preliminary Risk Assessment or desk study that will often require a supporting walkover survey to be accepted by the local authority.
+A walkover survey is an essential part of a contaminated land investigation, produced to support a planning application or comply with planning conditions.
+Contaminated land planning conditions on a decision notice are often shown as a phased process, with the first stage being a preliminary risk assessment (desk study) that will often require a supporting walkover survey to be accepted by the local authority.